-To make contact with carriers to determine problem areas and assist with compliance.
+Updated for FY2024 To make contact with carriers to determine problem areas and assist with compliance.
 Officers will be required to complete an average of four compliance reviews/interventions per quarter.
-Arkansas will participate in the Comprehensive Safely Analysis (CSA) a safety measurement system which uses progressive interventions designed to pinpoint a motor carrier's poor safety performance with significant emphasis placed on data that is gathered at the roadside.
+Arkansas will participate in the Compliance, Safety, Accountability (CSA) a safety measurement system which uses progressive interventions designed to pinpoint a motor carrier's poor safety performance with significant emphasis placed on data that is gathered at the roadside.
 AHP will measure performance by the number of compliance reviews/interventions conducted.
-AHP has two full-time Motor Carrier Safety Inspector positions with both being vacant.
-AHP will promote and train two officers for this position.
-The goal for this officer will be to work towards completing their certification in FY 2023.
-These officers will work towards their projected goals in FY 2023 and future years.
+AHP has promoted two full-time Motor Carrier Safety Inspectors in FY2023.
+These two officers have been trained and completed their certification in FY2023.
+These officers will work towards their projected goals in FY 2024 and future years.